 Next, give the password to your members and your members-only WooCommerce store will be complete.

-Finally, you can create a members-only WooCommerce store using private product categories.
-To create private categories, you need the WooCommerce Password Protected Categories plugin featured in method #4.
-But instead of password protecting categories, you can mark them as private.
+Finally, you can create a members-only WooCommerce store by creating private product categories that are only available to specific logged in users or user roles.
+This is another protection option in the WooCommerce Protected Categories plugin featured in method #4.
+But instead of password protecting categories, you restrict them to individual users or entire roles.

-How to create a members-only store using WooCommerce private categories
+How to create a members-only store using WooCommerce user and role protected categories

-The first step is to purchase, install and activate the WooCommerce Password Protected Categories plugin.
-Add your license key to the settings page (WooCommerce > Settings > Products > Password Protected Categories).
+The first step is to purchase, install and activate the WooCommerce Protected Categories plugin.
+Add your license key to the settings page (WooCommerce > Settings > Products > Protected Categories).

-Then, you just need to create a user account with the appropriate role for each of your members.
-When they log in, they’ll be able to see your private WooCommerce categories and the products within them.
+Then, you just need to create a user account for each of your members.
+When they log in, they’ll be able to see your members-only WooCommerce categories and the products within them.
 The private WooCommerce content will be invisible to everyone else.

 Which members-only plugin do you use?